How long do users stay on your website before clicking away?

 According to Alexa, the average visitor hangs out at nissan.com for about 30 seconds and nissanusa.com for over 4 minutes.

-The following graphics compare two massively popular websites, Youtube and Facebook, with intentionally misspelled domain names.
-For those of you who are not familiar with this little “trick,” it involves anticipating popular misspellings of high-traffic websites in order to steal a small portion of their traffic.
+The following graphics compare two massively popular websites, YouTube and Facebook, with intentionally misspelled domain names.
+For those of you who are not familiar with this little “trick,” it involves anticipating popular misspellings of high-traffic websites to steal a small portion of their traffic.